Denver’s Cliff May Enclave

 • Indoor lighting was planned and plentiful.
 While owners have changed the lighting in their homes over the years, May favored indirect lighting.
 He called for sconces pointing upward in dining areas and lighting at the soffits in kitchen and living areas.
 May wrote in a 1953 guide, “… this provides the secret to our good lighting by giving a ‘bounce light’ effect throughout the house.
 This type of lighting enhances the beauty and adds depth and enlarged appearance to the entire house.”

 • Outdoor spaces are used strategically.
 Fences were built to provide private patios and yards that are accessible from living areas and, in some cases, bedrooms.
-Stevens’s home has three private outdoor areas.
+The Stevens home has three private outdoor areas.

 All of this was available for a cost of $11,000 to $18,000 in the 1950s.
 (Storm windows would add $300 to the cost.)
 When Stevens bought his home in 2004 the price of most Cliff May homes in Denver was below $200,000.
 Now, few are available for less than $500,000 and Cliff May custom homes in California may list for millions of dollars.